High-Resolution Climate Projections Using Diffusion-Based Downscaling of a Lightweight Climate Emulator: Data and Methods

 \subsection{SFNO-SR}

 Neural operators represent a machine learning framework that may be used to learn transformations between continuous function spaces.
 The Fourier Neural Operator (FNO) \citep{li2020fourier} implements this by performing convolutions in the spectral domain, which allows for global spatial reasoning and inherent resolution-invariance.
-To account for the Earth's geometry, the SFNO replaces standard Fourier Transforms with Spherical Harmonic Transforms (SHT).
-This ensures that the model respects the spherical coordinate system, avoiding the artifacts around boundaries that arise when processing global climate data on a flattened projection.
+To account for the Earth's geometry, the SFNO replaces standard Fourier Transforms with Spherical Harmonic Transforms (SHT) \citep{bonev2023spherical}.
+This ensures that the model respects the spherical coordinate system, avoiding the artifacts around boundaries that arise when processing atmospheric data on a flattened projection.
+This architecture is better suited for the data-driven modeling task as compared to the other UNet-type models since it respects the spherical geometry of the data.